-The Company issued warrants in conjunction with an equity offering to Hudson Bay Capital in November 2014 and a Loan and Security Agreement with Hercules Technology Growth Capital, Inc. ("Hercules").
-The warrants issued to Hercules were exercised on April 8, 2019.
-The warrants issued to Hudson were partially exercised on November 13, 2019 and the remaining unexercised warrants expired on November 13, 2019.
-As of June 30, 2020 the Company has no remaining outstanding warrants.
+The Company issued the Hudson Warrants in conjunction with an equity offering to Hudson Bay Capital in November 2014 and issued warrants to purchase 58,823 shares of the Company's common stock in conjunction a Loan and Security Agreement with Hercules Technology Growth Capital, Inc. ("Hercules Warrants").
+The Hercules Warrants were exercised on April 8, 2019.
+The Hudson Warrants were partially exercised on November 13, 2019 and the remaining unexercised warrants expired on November 13, 2019.
+As of September 30, 2020 the Company has no remaining outstanding warrants.